Anomalous thermopower oscillations in graphene-InAs nanowire vertical heterostructures: Results

-The doping dependence of $V_{TE}$ for one of the NW-MLG devices is presented in Fig. 3a at different temperatures ranging from 1.5K to 50K.
-The most striking observation is the large oscillations in $V_{TE}$ between positive and negative values as the carrier density is varied.
-The oscillations decay at higher densities, as well as when the system temperature is increased.
+Fig. 3a, 3b present the comparison of experimental $V_{TE}$ with the Seebeck coefficient for two NW-MLG devices D3 and D4 at T=1.5K and T=50K respectively.
+In the left axis we plot of $V_{TE}$ with graphene density (purple plot), whereas in the right axis we plot the Seebeck coefficient $S_{M}$ versus $n_{G}$ (black line), obtained using Mott's formula for the respective temperatures.
+Fig. 3c shows the doping dependence of $V_{TE}$ for device D4 at different temperatures ranging from 1.5K to 50K.
+In Fig. 3a and 3c (for T$<$ 20K), the most striking observation is that the amplitude of $V_{TE}$ changes between positive and negative values as the carrier density is varied near the Dirac point.
+Notably, the periodic nature of the oscillation changes with the graphene density; more periodic near $n_{G} = 0$ and becoming less periodic as we move away from the neutrality point.
+The oscillations vanish further at higher densities, as well as when the system temperature is increased.
 For example, at T $ > 20K$, the oscillations disappear and the overall shape of $V_{TE}$ resembles that of the BLG devices (Fig. 2).
-In Fig. 3b, $V_{TE}$ for the MLG device has been scaled using $\Delta T \sim 6$K similar to the BLG device, and $S = \frac{V_{TE}}{\Delta T}$ is plotted with $n_{G}$ (purple line) for T=1.5K and T=40K (inset).
-The solid green lines in Fig. 3b are $S_{M}$ obtained using Mott's formula for the respective temperatures.
-As seen in the main panel of Fig. 3b, the oscillations in $S = \frac{V_{TE}}{\Delta T}$ are completely absent in $S_{M}$ at T=1.5K.
-However, the overall shapes of $S$ and $S_M$ qualitatively agree at T=40K.
-Fig. 3a shows that the average period of oscillations in $V_{TE}$ at T=1.5K is $\delta{n} \sim 0.8 \times 10^{10} /cm^2$ $\sim 10 meV$ ($\delta E_{F} = \hbar v_{F} \sqrt{\pi \delta{n}}$ ).
-In Fig. 3c we have plotted the standard deviation ($SD$) of $V_{TE}$ oscillation amplitude as a function of temperature, where the dashed red line is a guide to the eye.
-The $SD$ has been calculated over the density range of $\pm 0.25 \times 10^{11} /cm^{2}$.
-It can be seen that the $SD$ approaches zero at $\sim$ 20K, which corresponds to a thermal energy broadening ($3.5k_{b}T$) of $\sim 7$ meV.
+The comparison in Fig. 3a at T=1.5K shows that $S_{M}$ calculated from the device gate response doesn't show any oscillations, otherwise present in the density responses of $V_{TE}$ for the MLG devices.
+However, the overall shapes of $V_{TE}$ and $S_M$ qualitatively agree at T=50K as shown in Fig. 3b.
+From Fig. 3a and 3c, we find the average period of oscillations in $V_{TE}$ at T=1.5K to be $\delta{n} \sim$ $1.08 \times 10^{10} /cm^2$ and $0.8 \times 10^{10} /cm^2$ respectively which corresponds to energy scale of $\sim 13 meV$ and $10 meV$ ($\delta E_{F} = \hbar v_{F} \sqrt{\pi \delta{n}}$ ) respectively.
+In Fig. S6 of Supplementary Info, we plot the standard deviation ($SD$) of $V_{TE}$ oscillation amplitude as a function of temperature, where the dashed black line is a guide to the eye.
+The $SD$ is calculated over the density range of $\pm 0.25 \times 10^{11} /cm^{2}$.
+We see that the $SD$ approaches zero at $\sim$ 20K, which corresponds to a thermal energy broadening ($3.5k_{B}T$) of $\sim 7$ meV ($k_{B}$ being Boltzmann constant $\sim$ 1.38 $\times$ $10^{-23}$ JK$^{-1}$).

-\section{Discussion:}
+\section{Discussion}